jatimon/home-assistant/README.md

 * Convenience
   * My home should make smart decisions without me having to hit a button or say a command
 * Control
+  * Where possible always have a physical override, i.e. a light switch.
   * Have simple voice activated or phone activated controls when the first principle is not possible

 ## Naming Conventions